Total Knee Replacement

 An IV (intravenous) line will be started to give you fluids and medicines during surgery.

 When the surgical team is ready, you’ll be taken to the operating room.
 There you’ll be given anesthesia to help you sleep through surgery.
-Or it may make you numb from the waist down.
+One common type of anesthesia is general anesthesia (you are put to sleep).
+Others are spinal, epidural, or regional nerve block anesthesia.
+For these, you are awake, but your body is numb from the waist down.
+The anesthesia team will talk with you to determine which type of anesthesia will be best for you.
 Then a cut is made on the front or side of your knee.
 Any damaged bone is cleaned away.
 The new joint parts are put into place.
 The cut is closed with surgical staples or stitches.

 After your surgery

 After surgery, you’ll be sent to the recovery room.
-When you are fully awake, you’ll be moved to your room.
 The nurses will give you medicines to ease your pain.
-You may have a catheter (small tube) in your bladder.
-A continuous passive motion machine may be used on your knee to keep it from getting stiff.
+You may have a small tube (catheter) in your bladder.
+In some cases, a continuous passive motion machine may be used on the knee to keep it from getting stiff.
 A sequential compression machine may be used to prevent blood clots by gently squeezing then letting go of your lower leg.
 You may be given medicine to prevent blood clots.
 Soon, healthcare providers will help you get up and moving.

 When to call your healthcare provider